caseyboehlke/CS400_Project1/README.md

-# CS400_Project1 - READ HERE BEFORE UPLOADING!
+# CS400_Project1 - Read Here Before Uploading!

 - ONLY UPLOAD files that's specific to your role.
 DO NOT add files like HashTableMap.java and similar files.
 - Make sure to add HEADERS to your file.